 Workout: This songs works perfectly for a fast flat road in cycle, running, or even a fast-paced walk.

-Another classic rock tune here from Mellencamp that gives us a picture of small town America.
-Mellencamp recorded this song in an Indiana farmhouse and the music video was shot at various locations in Southern Indiana, including the singer’s hometown of Bloomington.
-The single achieved success on the Billboard Hot 100 peaking at number eight.
-Rolling Stone ranked the song number 439 on its list of “The 500 Greatest Songs Of All Time”.
+Another classic rock tune here from Mellencamp gives us a picture of small-town America.
+Mellencamp recorded this song in an Indiana farmhouse, and the music video was shot at various locations in Southern Indiana, including the singer’s hometown of Bloomington.
+The single achieved success on the Billboard Hot 100, peaking at number eight.
+Rolling Stone ranked the song number 439 on its list of “The 500 Greatest Songs Of All Time."

 Workout: Use this song for a slow, steep climb on an indoor cycle while progressively adding tension.